lsst-dm/dmtn-026/index.rst

     eups tags --clone bNNNN current

-where bNNN is the current build number.
+where ``bNNN`` is the current build number.

-You will also need to install `gitlock`_ to allow you to get a soft lock on files that you are working on.
+If you plan to collaborate with multiple people on the same ticket you will also need to install `gitlock`_ to allow you to get a soft lock on files that you are working on.
 Follow the instructions on the `gitlock`_ page for details.

 .. _new_package: